- B.A., Case Western Reserve University, 1970

 - Ph.D., Case Western Reserve University, 1975

 Leonard Podis came to Oberlin College in 1975 to teach writing for the college's educational opportunity program (then called Developmental Services) and for the English Department.
-Impressed with Oberlin, he had the good sense to stick around for the next three decades.
+Impressed with Oberlin, he had the good sense to stick around for the next forty years.
 During his stint with the college he has taught at least a little about writing to many promising students, and he has learned just as much from them in return--not only about writing but about life, learning, society, politics, activism, strength, compassion, and courage.

 Working with Student Writers: Essays on Tutoring and Teaching (with JoAnne Podis)